Overview – Tactical Planning | Types, Examples, and Advantages

 Below we will look into several differences among plannings and their requirements to understand their implication.

 Both are intermittently related and have a huge impact on the company.
-If strategic planning is the vision of the company then tactical planning is responsible to realize it in a time frame.
+If strategic planning is the vision of the company then tactical planning is responsible for realizing it in a time frame.

 There is no compromise on strategic planning.
 It defines the organization’s stake in the market and is highly crucial for it.
 Whereas, tactical planning is no risk planning and can be enhanced or changed from time to time.